kubernetes-sigs/network-policy-api/site-src/npeps/npep-126-egress-traffic-control.md

     - nodes:
         matchLabels:
           node-role.kubernetes.io/control-plane:
-    ports:
+    protocols:
-      - portNumber:
+      - tcp:
-          protocol: TCP
+        destinationPort:
-          port: 443
+          number: 443
-      - portNumber:
+      - tcp:
-          protocol: TCP
+        destinationPort:
-          port: 6443
+          number: 6443
 ```

 ### Implementing egress traffic control towards CIDRs

-This NPEP proposes to add a new type of `AdminNetworkPolicyEgressPeer` called `Networks`
+This NPEP proposes to add a new type of `ClusterNetworkPolicyEgressPeer` called `Networks`
 to be able to select destination CIDRs.
 This is provided to be able to select entities
 outside the cluster that cannot be selected using the other peer types.
-This peer type will not be supported in `AdminNetworkPolicyIngressPeer`.
+This peer type will not be supported in `ClusterNetworkPolicyIngressPeer`.

 ```
-// AdminNetworkPolicyEgressPeer defines a peer to allow traffic to.
+// ClusterNetworkPolicyEgressPeer defines a peer to allow traffic to.
 // Exactly one of the selector pointers must be set for a given peer.
 If a
 // consumer observes none of its fields are set, they must assume an unknown
 // option has been specified and fail closed.
 // +kubebuilder:validation:MaxProperties=1
 // +kubebuilder:validation:MinProperties=1
-type AdminNetworkPolicyEgressPeer struct {
+type ClusterNetworkPolicyEgressPeer struct {
     <snipped>
 	// Networks defines a way to select peers via CIDR blocks.
 This is
 	// intended for representing entities that live outside the cluster,